maddagada/Smart-Temperature-Monitor/README.md

 Mitigation techniques:

-o	Log files should be encrypted, so that who has no authorization cannot access the files.
+  1. Log files should be encrypted, so that who has no authorization cannot access the files.

 •	As a malicious user, I want to connect to the android device using any vulnerability in the android operating system, so I can manipulate or harm the working of the application.